 Grassroots Gardens of Western New York is an independent 501c3 organization.
 We are a determined group of activists in Buffalo and Niagara Falls, New York who educate and lead committed neighborhood gardeners.
 Today’s organization resulted from the merger of two sister organizations: Grassroots Gardens of Buffalo and Greenprint Niagara.
 Read more about our history here.

-Today, Grassroots Gardens of Western New York operates as both an urban and trust and facilitator of leased land.
-With over 100 community and school gardens now in our network, we secure land in three different ways on behalf
+Today, Grassroots Gardens of Western New York operates as both an urban land trust and facilitator of leased land.
+With over 100 community and school gardens now in our network, we secure land in three different ways on behalf of the community:

 1) reaffirming our focus on people and community

 2) continuing to support and nurture our network of community gardens

 3) strengthening our commitment to land stewardship

 4) redoubling efforts to tell the Grassroots Gardens story